koxon/aws-blockchain-node-runners/lib/near/README.md

    npx cdk deploy near-single-node --json --outputs-file single-node-deploy.json
 ```

 6. After starting the node you need to wait for the initial synchronization process to finish.
 It may take about 30 minutes and you can use Amazon CloudWatch to track the progress.
-There is a script that publishes CloudWatch metrics every 5 minutes, where you can watch `current block` and `slots behind` metrics.
-When the node is fully synced the `slots behind` metric should go to 0.
-To see them:

-    - Navigate to [CloudWatch service](https://console.aws.amazon.com/cloudwatch/) (make sure you are in the region you have specified for `AWS_REGION`)
-    - Open `Dashboards` and select `near-single-node` from the list of dashboards.

 7. Connect with the RPC API exposed by the node: